Philippine space program: Organization

+The DOST and the Manila Observatory crafted a 10-year masterplan in 2012 to make the Philippines a "space-capable country" by 2022.
+New programs and future space missions will be directed by the newly created Philippine Space Agency (PhilSA).

 Spaceport

 The Philippines does not have a spaceport.
 In January 2022, Senators Manny Pacquiao and Koko Pimentel met with representatives of SpaceX and discussed the possibility of setting up a launch pad in Mindanao due to its proximity to the equator.
 Mati, Davao Oriental has been proposed by the Ateneo de Davao University as early as 2019 to be a potential site for a spaceport.
 PhilSa is still examining proposals for a launch site in Mati as of late 2021.